New-Zealand-Cadet-Forces/gsmeac/GSMEACguide.md

 *   Use the app by selecting the icon you have just made.

 ### Writing orders
-On most devices there are a couple options for entering text into the text boxes.
+On most devices there are a couple of options for entering text into the text boxes.
 *  Tap or click into the box you wish to populate and the on-screen keyboard should appear as usual.
 *  If your device has the ability to use speech dictation, follow the device's instructions to use that function.